Find Grad Schools

 The states with the most job growth for Faller are Kentucky, Maryland, and Oregon.
 Watch out if you plan on working in Georgia, Alaska, or South Carolina.
 These states have the worst job growth for this type of profession.

-What is the Average Salary of a Faller
+Salary for a Faller

-The typical yearly salary for Fallers is somewhere between $27,080 and $78,500.
+The average yearly salary of a Faller ranges between $27,080 and $78,500.

 undefined